-The twelve-month mark is right around the corner as your baby approaches nine-months-old.
+The twelve-month mark is right around the corner as your baby approaches nine-month-old.
 Your baby will soon be considered a toddler that roams around the house and babbles all day.

 Here are some new behaviours you can expect to see around nine months:

-- Walking – while rarer at this age, your baby may have taken his or her first steps.
+- Walking – while rarer at this age, your baby may have taken their first steps.
 These may be wobbly steps but the start of a whole new world for them.

 - Waving – if your baby witnesses you or others waving hello and goodbye, it is likely they may begin to mimic this behaviour as well.
 Practice leaving and entering your home with waves, so they are used to the gesture.

 - Clapping – another adorable motion your baby may start making.
 The best way to encourage this is to celebrate small wins with them through claps and cheering.